 - ATVs / Off Road Vehicles

-Vehicles must have supporting ownership documents for which there is no California (CA) record.
+The vehicle must have no California (CA) record.
 The VIN must appear okay.
-The supporting ownership document must be a Certificate of Title, Manufacturer’s Certificate or Statement of Origin (MCO/MSO), US Government Standard Form (SF) 97-1, or Registration Card.
-All other vehicle verifications or verifications with no supporting ownership document must be referred to the DMV or CHP for inspection.
+It is helpful to provide a supporting ownership document such as a Certificate of Title, Manufacturer’s Certificate or Statement of Origin (MCO/MSO), US Government Standard Form (SF) 97-1, or Registration Card.

 *Prohibited verifications for vehicle verifiers: